vdesabou/alfred-spotify-mini-player/docs/setup.md

 ## Notes

-* if you're using a firewall or a software that blocks communication, note that you'll have to unblock the following domains to use the workflow:-
+* if you're using a firewall or a software that blocks communications, note that you'll have to unblock the following domains to use the workflow:-

   * https://api.spotify.com (for interaction with Spotify)